-Credit card interest rates can catapult your balance from manageable to overwhelming — which is why paying off your monthly statement balances in full within your grace period is one of the best ways to avoid getting into credit card debt.
-Plus, as long as you pay off your balance before your grace period expires, you’ll be able to make purchases on your credit card without paying interest.
-That’s a win-win.
+Credit card interest rates can take your balance from manageable to overwhelming very quickly.
+Paying off your monthly statement balances in full within your grace period is one of the best ways to avoid getting into credit card debt.
+As long as you pay off your balance before your grace period expires, you can make purchases on your credit card without paying interest.

 What is a credit card grace period?